New Jersey Medicaid Eligibility and Planning Strategies Attorney

 Background to New Jersey Medicaid

 Medicaid in New Jersey is a federal-state partnership created by Congress in 1965 to finance health care services for persons over age 65 and the disabled.
 This program pays for hospital, doctor, prescriptions, nursing home and other health care services for medically needy individuals.

 New Jersey has participated in the federal Medicaid program since 1970.
 Today, New Jersey Medicaid is the largest social services program in the state government.
 It provides for the health care needs of more than 1,000,000 people.

 Fredrick P. Niemann, Esq. got a first-hand look at the problems of the elderly many years ago with the aging of his beloved grandparents.

 “When my grandmother developed dementia, my parents would try to get answers to questions about things like Medicare benefits, insurance and Medicaid,” he said.
 “We would get little snippets of information, a few answers, but no one seemed to be able to put it all together.
 I thought there was a crying need for someone to do it right.”

 This experience moved Mr. Niemann years later to become involved in elder law and life care planning for the elderly.
-Today, his central New Jersey law firm practices throughout New Jersey and focuses on issues affecting older and disabled persons in elder law, Medicaid, Medicare, guardianship, estate planning, and how to find and pay for a long-term care including assisted living, nursing home and independent home based care.
+Today, his central New Jersey law firm practices throughout the state of New Jersey and focuses on issues affecting older and disabled persons in elder law, Medicaid, Medicare, guardianship, estate planning, and how to find and pay for a long-term care including assisted living, nursing home and home based care.

-The firm has also focused on a growing need – people 85 and older who make up the fastest-growing segment of the U.S. population.
+The firm has also focused on a growing need – people age 85 and older who make up the fastest-growing segment of the U.S. population.

 “The special needs of my older clients are significant and highly complex,” says Mr. Niemann.
 “If you’re going to help service these special and vulnerable people you counsel, you must have a substantive grasp of the law, including rules related to Medicare/Medicaid and other government benefits.